-This modification was done by me, Lead, as a reply to a question that was mentioned in the DJResource Forums by jordy in This Forum thread.
+This modification was done as a reply to a question that was mentioned in the DJResource Forums by jordy in This Forum thread.
 Jordy raised the question if it was possible to replace the touch-plate of the CDJ-1000mk2 by that of the DVJ decks.

 In the center of the Jog is the transparent plate behind which the Jog Display sits.
 I do not recommend to try to re-use this as it would ruin the looks.